Recommended Resources

 It helps reshape difficult situations as an opportunity to problem solve and work together with people, ensuring that everyone feels heard and understood.
 It was invaluable in me learning to be a good leader in a work context as well as for helping with relationships in my personal life.

 If you read into the deeper meaning, it also gives you a way of examining your inner pysche: how and why you feel attached to things and how you can explore learning to let go of that which isn’t aligned with your deepest self.
-As well as to take pleasure in the things that do give us joy.
+As well as to take pleasure in the things that do give you joy.

 This book has given me much more insight into letting go than any Dharma teachings ever have.